Public pension in Germany: Everything you need to know about it

 If you are part of this group, you can buy pension entitlement points by making special contributions.
 As a voluntary contributor, you can determine the number and size of your contributions freely, provided they are between the maximum and minimum contribution that applies for the year.
 Paying the maximum amount earns you just over 2 points.
 You can pay the amount up to 3 months after the end of the year.

-Tip: If you are close to retirement age, it can make a lot of sense to voluntarily contribute to the GRV if you can.
-For those that live long (e.g. educated women), and those who are not so good at investing, this age starts earlier.
-In a few cases, when you are young and you move to some countries outside the EU and are not a German citizen, it could be worth requesting a refund and investing it yourself.
+Tip: If you are close to retirement age, it can make sense to contribute to the GRV if you can voluntarily.
+For those who live long (e.g., educated women) and those who are not so good at investing, this age starts earlier.
+In a few cases, when you are young, and you move to some countries outside the EU and are not a German citizen, it could be worth requesting a refund and investing it yourself.

 The clever way to invest and retire in Germany